About me

 The short version

 I've spent 20+ years building software in regulated industries like credit, compliance, and financial services.
 Started at Virgin Media fixing broken networks.
 Then Lloyds TSB where I learned how banks actually work.
 Then I built and shipped SaaS products at Blue Tahiti.
-Now I'm CTO at ClearSignal, where I took a product from idea to market while building a team.
+After that I led engineering at Your People, where I rebuilt a multi-tenant SaaS platform and migrated existing customers across without disruption.
+Now I'm Head of Engineering at ClearSignal, where I took a product from idea to market while building the team.

 I write production code.
 I hire and mentor engineers.
 I talk to customers and I work with boards on strategy.
 I'm as comfortable in a database schema as in a board meeting.